AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 The algorithm keeps two pieces of information:

-- A map from each allocated stack slot to its assigned location on the stack: this map is used to make sure that we use only a single stack location for each stack slot.
+- A many-to-one map from each allocated stack slot to its assigned location on the stack: this map is used to make sure that we use only a single stack location for each stack slot.
-- A map that tracks the contents of the stack: this map allows us to identify empty locations on the stack that can be assigned to stack slots.
-Also, it should identify the young end of the stack.
-For now, each stack location is assigned to only one stack slot at a time.
+- The (one-to-many) inverse of the first map.
+This map gives the contents of each stack location.

-Note: We want to reuse stack slots whenever possible.
+We want to reuse stack slots whenever possible.
 Therefore, if a stack slot is assigned to a location `l`, we need a variation of liveness analysis to identify final references to `l`.
-After the final reference to `l`, we can remove it from the second map, freeing up `l` for reallocation to other stack slots.
+Under this analysis, we say that a stack slot is "live out" if the stack slot may be referenced as either a use or definition in a subsequent instruction.
+If a location `l` is not live out, we can reallocate `l` to other stack slots.

+The algorithm makes a forward pass over the code, making the following decisions for stack slots in each instruction:

+- If the stack slot has already been allocated, leave it alone.
+- If the (unallocated) stack slot is part of a `CallArea`, then allocate the entire `CallArea` after the youngest stack slot that is live out.
+We might be able to do better than this, of course, but probably not without significantly more effort.
+- If the (unallocated) stack slot is a variable spill, then allocate it to any stack location that is not live out (or, more accurately, that does not contain a stack slot that is live out).
+If possible, this stack slot should not come from the youngest end of the stack.
+- If the instruction is a reload from a stack slot `s` in a `CallArea` to a variable `x` whose stack slot is unallocated, and `s` is not live out, then allocate `stack<x>` to `s`.
+We avoid allocating `stack<x>` to `s` if `s` is live out because we don't have full interference information to ensure that they can share a stack slot.

+We could rewrite the graph in a subsequent pass or in the same pass.
+The latter seems preferable.

 Let's walk through an example.
 The following is a simple program in pseudo-C--: